vdyagilev/LearnFretboard/README.md

 Learn Fretboard is a Python based game for memorizing notes on the fretboard.
 Color coded for synesthetes.
 Feel free to update colors to your flavor.
-Trains your least accurate notes first.
+Trains your least accurate and slowesr notes first.

 ## Screenshot